IanWardell/csv-parse-to-txt/README.md

 # Author: Ian A. Wardell
 # Description: This script intakes a.csv file and outputs the first 5 columns into a.txt file; parse a user specified CSV file into one .txt per row

+Usage:
-Usage:in Bash ./csv_to_txt.py -f sample.csv
+In Bash ./csv_to_txt.py -f sample.csv

 Requirements:
 - input file must be a .csv file